Darocu/Stack911/README.md

 ﻿# Stack911

-Stack911 is a .NET solution that provides utilizes the CentralSquare API and exposes their endpoints in REST interface as well as background services for various functionalities.
+Stack911 is a .NET solution that integrates with the CentralSquare API, providing access to its endpoints through a RESTful interface.
+It also includes background services to support various functionalities related to 911 public safety operations.

 The solution targets .NET Framework 4.8.1 (net481).

 ## Projects in this solution